bhargavi1192/Cancer_Cell_Signature_Drift/README.md

 # 🔬 Signature Drift in Cancer Cells

-This beginner-level bioinformatics project analyzes how gene expression "drifts" in cancerous vs. normal lung cells using PCA (Principal Component Analysis) and t-tests.
+This Bioinformatics project analyzes how gene expression "drifts" in cancerous vs. normal lung cells using PCA (Principal Component Analysis) and t-tests.

 ## 🧪 Tools Used
 - Google Colab